The Rogue Landlord Database: The Impact for Tenants and Landlords

 The database comes after exclusive analysis by The Independent revealed that in 2017, almost a third (29 percent) of privately rented homes in Britain failed to meet the national Decent Homes Standard, meaning the properties are either unsafe for habitation or do not have acceptable living facilities.
 This translates to an astounding 1.4 million homes which fail to meet the stringent standards, resulting in millions of families whose very lives may be at risk.

-But, what classifies a landlord or letting agent as ‘rogue’?
 A rogue landlord is defined by the Parliamentary Under-Secretary of State for Communities and Local Government, Baroness Williams of Trafford, as: “widely understood in the lettings industry to describe a landlord who knowingly flaunts their obligations by renting out unsafe and substandard accommodation to tenants, many of whom may be vulnerable.”

-What is the database?
+What is the rogue landlord database?

 Launched in April this year, the national database stores the details of offending landlords – aiming to help decrease the number of rogue landlords in the private rental sector.
 Those who rent out substandard properties will be included in the database, which will then be used by councils to help target their enforcement actions.

 A landlord is usually defined as ‘rogue’ if they rent out substandard properties, which are often dilapidated, overcrowded, squalid or dangerous.
-Those who are also convicted of housing, immigration and other criminal offences such as leasing overcrowded properties, unlaw eviction and fire and gas safety offences will also see themselves on the database.
+Those who are also convicted of housing, immigration and other criminal offences such as leasing overcrowded properties, unlawful eviction and fire and gas safety offences will also see themselves on the database.

 Crackdown on private landlords